Kuret/dotfiles-wsl/README.md

 - Go to the Windows store and install the package `Ubuntu`
 - Run the user setup and set your username and passwords
-- Set up an X-Server (VcXsrv)
-- If using a terminal emulator I would highly recommend https://github.com/mintty/wsltty or alternatively Hyperterm
+- If using a terminal emulator I would highly recommend https://github.com/mintty/wsltty (installed with the included script)

 # Open links on the Windows host